JapneetSingh/Chronos-Quartz/README.md

 * BeautifulSoup and urllib for Webscraping
 * MongoDB, OS, JSON and PyMongo for storing scraped data
-* OpenCV, NumPy, SciPy for featurization
+* OpenCV, NumPy, SciPy, Pint for featurization
 * scikit-learn for Modeling

 * AWS: S3 and EC2